Generalised System of Preferences

 The groups that may benefit from this are:

-By removing the previously existing value condition the new reformed rules of origin provide for a simplified regional cumulation system compared to the one which used to apply to three regional groups.
-Regional cumulation between countries in the same regional group shall apply only under the condition that the working or processing carried out in the beneficiary country where the materials are further processed or incorporated goes beyond "minimal" operations and, in the case of textile products, also beyond the operations set out in Annex 16 of Regulation No 1063/2010.
+Regional cumulation between countries in the same regional group shall apply only under the condition that the working or processing carried out in the beneficiary country where the materials are further processed or incorporated goes beyond "minimal" operations and, in the case of textile products, also beyond the operations set out in Annex 22-05 (Working excluded from GSP regional cumulation (textile products)).

-In order to guard against distortion of trade between countries having different levels of tariff preference, certain sensitive products are excluded from regional cumulation.
+In order to guard against distortion of trade between countries having different levels of tariff preference, certain sensitive products are excluded from regional cumulation as set out in Annex 22-04 (Materials excluded from regional cumulation).
 In addition, cumulation is now possible between individual Group I and Group IV countries, upon request and under certain conditions.

 Extended cumulation of origin